Centres of Excellence for Climate Change and Adaptive Land Management in Africa

 Click here for the WASCAL research networks

 With the SASSCAL initiative (Southern African Science Service Centre for Climate Change and Adaptive Land Management), a regional centre of excellence for climate change and sustainable land management was established in southern Africa.
 Participating countries are Namibia, South Africa, Botswana, Zambia and Angola, as well as Germany.
 The Climate Competence Centre was established in 2012 through a cooperation agreement between the member countries.
 The centre has its administrative headquarters in Windhoek, Namibia.
-Since the transformation of the institution SASSCAL into an international organisation at the end of 2019, SASSCAL has - as planned - been handed over to the responsibility of the African partner countries.
-However, the BMBF continues to participate in the development of the institution, primarily through programme-oriented funding for research and capacity development as well as through investments in research infrastructure.
+The BMBF supports SASSCAL in the development of the institution, primarily through programme-oriented funding for research and capacity development as well as through investments in research infrastructure.
 SASSCAL is in close exchange with its sister organisation WASCAL in western Africa.

 Free access to current weather and climate data